 Statement of Purpose

-Your Statement of Purpose should be at least one page in length but no more than two pages (and font of no less than 10 pt)
+Your Statement of Purpose should be at least one page in length but no more than two pages, with a font no smaller than 10 pt.

 Current Curriculum Vitae or Resume